2022 Carlton Football Club season: Squad for 2022

-Additionally, under the league's 2022 Covid-19 policies, twenty players from the club's reserves list were nominated as top-up players, who would have become eligible to play senior football in the event that the club's primary list was reduced below 28 players due to isolation requirements for Covid-19 positive players.
+Additionally, under the league's 2022 COVID-19 policies, twenty players from the club's reserves list were nominated as top-up players, who would have become eligible to play senior football if the club's primary list was reduced below 28 players due to isolation requirements for COVID-19 positive players.
 These top-up players were: Ned Cahill, Alex Cincotta, Josh Cripps, Ben Crocker, Jesse Glass-McCasker, Luke Goetz, Hugh Hamilton, David Handley, Will Hayes, Cody Hirst, Tyreece Leiu, Michael Lewis, Zavier Maher, Tom North, Stefan Radovanovic, Oliver Sanders, Matt Shannon, Cooper Stephens, Joel Trudgeon and Toby Wooller.
-None were called upon during the year.
+None were called up to play.

 Playing list changes

 The following summarises all player changes which occurred after the 2021 season.
 Unless otherwise noted, draft picks refer to selections in the 2021 National Draft.

 For the second consecutive season, the club lost two of its four most experienced players to retirement at the end of the previous season: Marc Murphy retired after 300 games, and Eddie Betts retired after 350 games (218 for Carlton).
 The club also unexpectedly lost full back Liam Jones to early retirement in November, after he declined comply with the league mandates related to the COVID-19 vaccine for all players; he was the first AFL men's player to retire over the vaccine.

 The club was almost inactive during the draft, bringing in only one new player through the drafts and making its other additions through trades and other channels.